MIS-chubascos/Acme-Explorer/README.md

 This will generate an *html* report that you can find in the folder *complexityReports*.

 This feature has been implemented thanks to *plato* library.

+## Hash the user's password [ A+ ]

+The package needed is installed by the following command:
+* `npm install bcrypt`

+In short terms, this package makes you able to hash the user's password generating your own salt and hash.

+In cryptography, a salt is random data that is used as an additional input to a one-way function that hashes data.

+Checkout actorModel at line 48 and below.